wp-plugins/jquery-colorbox/readme.txt

 I have seen problems where other plugins include their own versions of the jQuery library my plugin uses.
 Chances are that the other jQuery library is loaded after the one that I load.
 If that happens, the colorbox features are overwritten.

-* Upon activation of the plugin I see the following error `Parse error: syntax error, unexpected T_STATIC, expecting T_OLD_FUNCTION or T_FUNCTION or T_VAR or '}' in /path/to/jquery-colorbox.php on line XX`

-jQuery Colorbox needs PHP5 to work.
-You see this error message because you are using PHP4.

 * How does jQuery Colorbox work?